City-Skylines-Modding/City-Skylines-Mod/.github/CONTRIBUTING.md

 4. Ensure your changes do not add unnecessary dependencies.
 5. Ensure your code is properly documented and commented.
 6. Update any relevant documentation to reflect your changes
+7. Ensure your changes do not introduce any security vulnerabilities.
+8. Ensure your changes are not unnecessarily complex.
+9. Ensure your changes do not duplicate existing code.
+10. Ensure your changes are not overly optimized.
+11. Ensure your changes are not overly generic.
+12. Ensure your changes are not overly opinionated.
+13. Ensure your changes are not overly coupled.
+14. Ensure your changes are not overly abstracted.
+15. Ensure your changes are not overly complicated.
+16. Ensure your changes are not overly clever.

 ### Bug Reports